6 Best Mandelic Acid Benefits And How To Use It For The Skin

 • Protect Your Skin From The Sun: All types of chemical exfoliants are acids.
 Acids tend to make your skin sensitive to UV rays.
 Stepping out without applying sunscreen may burn your skin and cause hyperpigmentation.
 So, if you are using mandelic acid, follow it up with a sunscreen with good SPF to keep your skin protected.

 Take these safety measures, and your skin will not act out when you first introduce it to mandelic acid.
+Read the comprehensive skin care acids guide to understand how to incorporate mandelic acid into your routine for radiant skin.
 There are many types of mandelic acid available on the market.
 Here are the top 5 mandelic acids that you can check out.

 If you have never tried facial acids and have sensitive skin, you can try mandelic acid in your skin care routine.
 This gentle exfoliant is an alpha hydroxy acid.
 However, unlike glycolic acid, mandelic acid has a large molecular structure and does not penetrate the skin as deeply as other AHAs.
 Therefore, it does not irritate the skin but gets the job done.
 Mandelic acid benefits the skin in many ways and effectively reduces inflammation, pigmentation, and sun damage.
 It is also an effective anti-aging, skin brightening, and blemish control ingredient.
 It is perfect for all skin tones, especially deeper skin tones.
 If you are new to exfoliating acids, go for mandelic acid.
 Just be sure to start slowly and listen to your skin to avoid irritation or over-exfoliation.